real-JohnYoung/UCGE/README.md

 </div>

-The overall layout of this program's file folder  is as below:
+The overall layout of this program's **root folder**  is as below:

 ```

-├── UCGE
+├── root
     ├── adaptive
             ├── model.py
             ├── run.py